 There were concerns a few years ago that email marketing part will reduce and be ineffective.
 These concerns were based on the fast rise of social media and mobile device use.
 People used emails for communication more and more rarely.
 However, such pessimistic forecasts never came true, and email today is one of the most popular and effective marketing means.

-Modern email design is not a plain and boring text as it used to be a few years ago.
-Today emails are created in a way similar to that of web pages, making them highly appealing.
+Modern email design is not plain and boring text as it used to be a few years ago.
+Today emails are created similarly to that of web pages, making them highly appealing.
 But several differences add unique features to email design.

 There are different types of emails for different purposes.
 Choosing the right type for your audience and the content you wish to share with them is essential for a perfect marketing campaign.
-Please select the email type that fits your intentions and design it in a way that highlights your message the best.
+Please select the email type that fits your intentions and design it to highlight your message the best.
 Among the most known email types are:

 Notifications.
-The most common type of email you can spot in your box every day.
-If you have a Facebook or Twitter account, you usually get such notifications when someone follows you or tags you in a photo.
+You can spot the most common type of email in your box daily.
+If you have a Facebook or Twitter account, you usually get notifications when someone follows you or tags you in a photo.

 Notification emails can play the role of announcements for small businesses.
-In most cases, such emails are sent when a customer subscribes to the Company newsletter for the first time or creates an account on the online store website.
-Such notification emails can trigger users to perform further actions such as confirm their subscription data, fill the profile or register a demo account, etc.
+Usually, such emails are sent when a customer subscribes to the Company newsletter for the first time or creates an account on the online store website.
+Such notification emails can trigger users to perform further actions such as confirming their subscription data, filling the profile or registering a demo account, etc.